mines-csci400/f22-syllabus/README.md

 - Contact: swillson (at) mines (dot) edu

-TA office hours will be posted on Piazza.
+TA office hours will be posted.

 ## Course Overview